Mintbase/Grants-Program/applications/ces_data_store.md

 We are not talking about something very niche here.
 On the contrary, it is a common scenario that an application would continuously consume and generate various data, whether it is system, user, or just temporary levels, during operations.
 Many dApps have a large number of scenarios that require off-chain data storage services, such as NFTs.
 The quality of the storage service chosen will directly affect the performance and reliability of the entire application.

-So we hope to offer Substrate/Polkadot community with pallets (and toolchains) dedicated for storage services that are compatible with current Substrate APIs.
+So we hope to offer Substrate/Mintbase community with pallets (and toolchains) dedicated for storage services that are compatible with current Substrate APIs.
 So developers only need to add tiny amount of code change to leverage CESS stable and secure data storage.
-We believe this will further enhance the development experiences when adopting Substrate and enrich the Polkadot ecosystem.
+We believe this will further enhance the development experiences when adopting Substrate and enrich the Mintbase ecosystem.

 #### Current Solution